Summer Undergraduate Research Program in MathematicsAn Important Next Step

 - Increases enrollment in graduate education and provides effective career preparation.

 - Develops critical thinking, creativity, problem-solving, and intellectual independence.

 Projects can also serve community interests, in addition to offering an engaging preparation for our students that plan to be future teachers of mathematics.
 St. Norbert College continually maintains a reputation as a leader with a unique tradition of academic excellence.
 A summer research program at the college provides an opportunity to showcase that spirit in a partnership with faculty, students, scientific inquiry, and mathematics.

 The summer research program consists of 10 weeks of full-time work beginning with an application process in the spring semester open to St. Norbert mathematics students.
 During that time, the program is advertised in our courses, the Sigma Nu Delta math club newsletter, and on our website.
 It is strongly encouraged that interested students meet with a member of the mathematics discipline before putting together an application.

 In the application, students are asked to provide a list of their mathematics and other relevant course work, their research interests, and how a research experience would contribute to their professional goals.
 Students do not need to propose a project.
 Faculty members may already have projects in mind.
 Applications are then reviewed by the Mathematics Discipline and students are chosen by the faculty mentor.

 In August, the research students are expected to present their work at the national Mathfest meeting.

 Affording students an opportunity to pursue their academic curiosities in math at St. Norbert College cannot be realized without the support of our alumni.
-We need an income of at least $8000 per year to ensure that future students can have the same experience.
+We need an income of at least $8000 per year to ensure that future students can have undergraduate research experiences.
 Under the direction of a faculty mentor, this amount pays two students to work full time for 10 weeks on a research project.
 The income minimally offsets the loss of summer employment, which is often necessary to cover our students' educational expenses during the semesters.

 Update on the Challenge